Osorkon21/Bossfall/Bossfall ReadMe.txt

         - Full enemy spell kits can be found in the FORMULAS & TABLES section of the ReadMe.

+        - Magicka costs for enemy spells no longer vary based on player spell skill level.

         - Spellcaster Magicka scales with their level.
 They will cast 2 spells at level 1, this scales up to 8 at level 20.
+          Vampires and Liches will cast 30 spells, Daedra Lords and Ancient Liches have infinite Magicka.

         - The exact Magicka/level scale can be found in the FORMULAS & TABLES section of the ReadMe.

         - Enemies cast Caster Only spells at range.
 They cast Shalidor's Mirror, Spell Resistance, and Heal.

+        - Enemies no longer re-cast most Caster Only spells if they are currently affected by them.
+The only exception to this rule is Heal - enemies can re-cast Heal if they are still under the effects of a previous Heal spell and are not at full HP.

+        - Enemies will not cast Heal if they're already at full HP.
+In vanilla they would do so.

         - Enemies cast any type of spell within appropriate ranges.
 In vanilla enemies wouldn't cast certain types of spells depending on the Enhanced Combat AI setting in use.

-        - I didn't add Hand of Decay as enemies spam you with it in melee range.
+        - I didn't add Hand of Decay to enemy spell kits as enemies can spam you with it in melee range.

     GAMEPLAY: